EA Configuration Guide

 Strategy Protection: Hedge Management monitors your pyramid strategies and automatically opens protective positions when losses reach dangerous levels.

 Loss Detection: The EA tracks the worst-performing trade in each strategy.
-When that trade's loss exceeds your Hedge Trigger (in pips), hedging activates.
+When that trade's loss exceeds your Hedge Trigger (in pips or points), hedging activates.

 Opposite Direction Protection: The hedge position opens in the opposite direction to your main strategy.
 If your strategy is net long, it opens a sell hedge; if net short, it opens a buy hedge.